vinitgupta4080/llm-training-lab/docs/PROGRESS.md

 - Current module: Module 1 — text and tokenization
 - Status: in progress
-- Next action: publish the initial course checkpoint to the learner's public GitHub repository, then run a multilingual BPE round-trip comparison
+- Next action: run a multilingual BPE round-trip and token-count comparison using a merge-aware tokenizer
 - Last verified: 2026-07-18; repeated BPE exercise and 14 automated tests passing

 ## Module scoreboard